-“Analytics” is one of the biggest buzzwords in the business world—and now the call center world is buzzing about analytics as well.
+“Analytics” is one of the biggest buzzwords in the business world—and now the call centre world is buzzing about analytics as well.
 But, as with most new technologies, exciting conversations about the potential tend to race ahead of the basics.
-Here’s the simplest way to explain the value of analytics in your call center: With customer interaction analytics, you can finally see the full picture of your customer experience—every channel, every interaction, every facet of every touch point.
+Here’s the simplest way to explain the value of analytics in your call centre: With customer interaction analytics, you can finally see the full picture of your customer experience—every channel, every interaction, every facet of every touch point.
 More importantly, analytics reveals the most relevant and usable insights hidden within the massive quantities of customer interaction data—the patterns and trends that would be too complex and too costly to identify on your own.

 Let’s start from the top.

 We’ve all been hearing about the value of “big data” in business for a few decades now.
 The problem has always been how to make sense of all that data—and that problem has only grown as our world becomes increasingly connected, with everyone and everything generating more and more data.